- As low as $268/Night

 We warmly welcome you to The Mariners Delight at Mariners Cove, on the hugely desired Shore Dr. area of Myrtle Beach.
 If you know you know!
 Those who know, know that Shore Dr. is the spot in Myrtle Beach.
 Directly across the street is the Atlantic Ocean and the ultra-trendy Ocean Annie's indoor and outdoor swimming pool bar.

-Mariners Cove offers one of the biggest swimming pools in the Shore Dr. area, as well as outstanding lounge chairs, tables and umbrellas.
-There is an exceptional grilling area, with ample tables and chairs for your dining enjoyment.
+Mariners Cove offers one of the biggest swimming pools in the Shore Dr. area, as well as incredible lounge chairs, tables and umbrellas.
+There is an striking grilling area, with ample tables and chairs for your dining enjoyment.
 The community also offers a really nice coin-operated laundry facility.
 The grounds and common areas of Mariners Cove are pristine and ideally manicured, and this is one of the most highly sought after areas of Shore Dr. and Myrtle Beach.
 Our condo is ideal for visitors, snowbirds, midterm renters, and our beloved golfers.
 Book with us and experience the best in Myrtle Beach visiting.

 Bedroom 1: Queen Bed